Lenders have to offer you help if your household finances have problems because of Coronavirus.

 Anyone whose household finances have been affected by Coronavirus can ask for this help.

 It doesn’t have to be you directly.
-If your partner has lost her job or another relative who pays the bills is on furlough you may be having to pay more of the household bills.
+If your partner has lost their job or another relative who helps pays the bills is on furlough you may be having to pay more of the household bills – so your household’s income has been affected and you can get help with your debts even if your own income hasn’t changed.

 The details for different types of debts